Home |Legal Division

 What is a fixed-rate vs. variable-rate loan?

 A fixed-rate loan maintains the same interest rate throughout the entire term, providing payment stability.
-A variable-rate (or floating-rate) loan can fluctuate based on market benchmarks like the SOFR or Prime Rate, which puede result in lower initial rates but carries the risk of future payment increases.
+A variable-rate (or floating-rate) loan can fluctuate based on market benchmarks like the SOFR or Prime Rate, which may result in lower initial rates but carries the risk of future payment increases.

 What are common loan terms for consumer lending?